 Notes.
 Disutility per event numbers and probabilities were extracted from multiple sources in the literature [54-56].
 Due to limited sources of the disutility of AEs in the literature, the AE disutility parameters depended on data from other chronic conditions.
 The data per event was combined with data on the duration of AEs to determine total QALY impact.

-Supplemental Table 4: Mortality rate adjusted for age and sex (model inputs)
+Supplemental Table 4: Mortality rate adjusted for age, sex and EDSS state (model inputs)